Go Back Email Link

 • In a large bowl, whisk together the flour, baking powder, and salt.

-1 cup all-purpose flour, 1 teaspoon baking powder, ¼ teaspoon salt
+1 cup all-purpose flour, 1 tsp baking powder, ¼ tsp salt

 • In a medium bowl, whisk together the maple syrup, buttermilk, melted butter, egg, and vanilla.
 Pour this mixture into the dry ingredients, and mix until just combined.